garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_on_a_local_web_server.md

 Why is it important to update the 'package.json' file?
-Because whenever another person downloads the source code, that person can just type `npm install` in the projects directory to download all the different libraries.
+Because whenever another person downloads the source code, that person can just type `npm install` in the project's directory to download all the different libraries.

 #### Exercise - Run a Local Web Server